AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 > <img src="https://github.com/AlaryVanEeckhout/Mega_Man_ZX_Editor/blob/main/GitHub-page-content/Showcase-Dialogue-ZXA.png" /><br>Edited dialogue file (talk_m01_en1.bin) in Mega Man ZX Advent
 ## What this is
-This is an attempt at creating a tool that will make editing Mega Man ZX much easier.<br>
+This is a tool I created in an attempt to make editing Mega Man ZX much easier.<br>
 If you need to know where specific assets, values, or code sections are in the game, please see the (unfinished) [wiki page](https://github.com/AlaryVanEeckhout/Mega_Man_ZX_Editor/wiki), as it contains documentation I accumulated on the game.
 ## Progress
 Currently, I am focusing on the USA version of Mega Man ZX.
 This means that the editor's (full) compatibility with other versions of the game is not guarenteed at the moment (although, it's worth noting that MMZXA has the same dialogue system as MMZX, and as such, the dialogue editor works for both games).<br>